Mark Sweeney: MLB career

 He has played first base, outfield, and designated hitter.
 In 1,218 career games, he is a lifetime .254 hitter, with 42 home runs, 250 runs batted in, and 16 stolen bases.

+As a pinch-hitter, he recorded 175 hits in 679 at-bats for a .258 batting average with 15 home runs and 102 RBI in that role.

 According to the New York Daily News in a story that broke in January 2007, Barry Bonds blamed a positive amphetamine test result during the 2006 season on a substance he took from Sweeney's locker.
 Sweeney's agent denied the claim that Bonds had gotten such a substance from Sweeney.
 Bonds would later clear Sweeney of any involvement in his positive amphetamine test.

 On July 27, 2007, against the Florida Marlins, he moved into a tie for 2nd place (150 hits) on the all-time pinch hits list with Manny Mota with a pinch hit single.
 On July 29, 2007, he moved into sole possession of 2nd place behind Lenny Harris on the all-time pinch hits list with a game-tying, pinch hit double to deep right field in the 9th inning that scored Dave Roberts.

 On August 9, 2007, Sweeney was traded to the Los Angeles Dodgers for second baseman Travis Denker.
 The trade was the first between the Giants and the Dodgers since 1985.

 He remained with the Dodgers, primarily as a pinch hitter through the 2008 season.
 In May 2008, Sweeney surrendered his jersey number, 22, to his rookie teammate Clayton Kershaw, and adopted #21.
 Unable to find a playing position as a free agent for 2009, Sweeney officially announced his retirement on March 6, 2009.
 He subsequently rejoined the Dodgers organization as an assistant coach.

 Post-playing career

 In 2012, Sweeney began working as a baseball correspondent and pregame color analyst for Padres telecasts on Fox Sports San Diego.

 In the Fall of 2013, Sweeney's number 12 was retired by his alma mater, the University of Maine.

-In 2014, Sweeney started appearing on FOX and FOX Sports 1 as a studio analyst.
+In 2014, Sweeney started appearing on Fox Sports (United States) and Fox Sports 1 as a studio analyst.

+In 2024, Sweeney joined the St. Louis Cardinals cable broadcast team on a limited basis on the pregame/postgame shows.
+In 2025, his role expanded to color analyst on roughly 40 games.

 Sweeney is married to fitness instructor Cindy Whitmarsh, with whom he has a son and two stepdaughters.